vargas88hugo/feedback-server/README.md

 # Feedback app for email generator and surveys

 An application written in NodeJS, ReactJS with redux pattern, Passport.js, Sendgrid and express.
-This project is based on a tutorial from Udemy and is highly recommended.
 This app sends surveys to multiple destinations and store the user answare in a MongoDB databse.

 ![Screen](https://i.imgur.com/mKCy2wt.png)